Steadfastbubble/facial_recognition/README.md

 * Fine-tune the deeper layers of ResNet50 specifically for the facial feature dataset.

 ---
+**PLEASE NOTE**
+## 📁 Project Structure & Sample Data
+This repository includes a `dataset_sample` folder containing 15-40 representative images and a filtered `labels.csv`.

+### Why is this here?
+- **Reproducibility:** You can run the Exploratory Data Analysis (EDA) and the model initialization immediately after cloning.
+- **Portability:** The notebook is configured to automatically detect if it's running on a local machine (using the sample) or on the original training server.

+### How to run it:
+1. Clone the repository.
+2. Ensure the folder structure is maintained:
+   - `/dataset_sample/labels.csv`
+   - `/dataset_sample/final_files/*.jpg`
+3. Run the notebook.
+It will detect the local path and use these files.
 ### 👤 Contact
 If you're interested in Deep Learning implementations or have questions about the model, let's connect!